cyle/spacegame-client/README.md

 ## Planned Features / To-do list

 - Bullets actually do damage of some kind.
-- A proper HUD, not just a debug HUD.
 - Space stations.
 - Proper textures / models.
 - Mine-able/pick-up-able objects and trading.